Condominium: Hungary

-Condominiums are a very common form of real estate ownership in contemporary Hungary, as most state- or municipality-owned apartments were privatized following the end of socialism in Hungary in 1989.
+Condominiums are a very common form of real estate ownership in contemporary Hungary, as most state- or municipality-owned apartments were privatized following the end of communism in Hungary in 1989.
 Historically, condominiums (társasház) were formalized as a legal ownership structure as early as 1924.

 Condominiums in Hungary are traded and mortgaged on the same market as any free-standing single-family home (kertesház; "garden-house"), and are treated much like other forms of real estate.
 The condominium acts as a non-profit legal entity maintaining the common areas of the property, and is managed by a representative (közös képviselő) elected by the owners' convention.
 Historically, this representative was one of the owners themselves; in the 21st century, however, the owners' convention typically hires a professional building manager who does not personally live in the building.
 Decisions that involve changes to the terms and conditions, or larger common expenses, still need to be approved by the convention, however.
 Voting power is based on the percentage of property owned.

 India

 In India, condominiums are known as "Apartments" or "Apartment Buildings/Complexes" or "Societies" or "Flats".
 Each building consists of multiple floors and flats/living units with different configurations.
 The most common configurations are "1-BHK", "2-BHK" and "3-BHK" (BHK stands for bedroom-hall-kitchen).

-The association of homeowners is usually called a Co-operative Housing Society (CHS) or Co-operative Group Housing Society (CGHS), which needs to be registered with the municipal authorities.
+The association of homeowners has many names - two common names are Resident Welfare Association (RWA) and the other being a Co-operative Housing Society (CHS) or Co-operative Group Housing Society (CGHS), which needs to be registered with the municipal authorities.

+Iran

+Iranian government has begun supporting villas and opposing apartment building concerned by people's manner.